kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2010-12-04-packaging-chrome-extensions.markdown

 </pre>

 This way `zip_string` contains the bytes of a zip file containing the specified directory.
-You'll see that I used a simple form of generating a relative path:
+You'll see that I'm using a simple form of generating a relative
+path:

 <pre class="brush: python">
 # Absolute path to the file to be added.